 As for how expensive they are, here’s a general rule of thumb: the more targeted your audience is, the more you’ll pay.
 So in short, consider your marketing budget, not costs.
 Because, the better targeted your ads are, the better your ROI will be.
 So in the case of banner ads, a higher cost is a positive, not a negative, as long as you correctly identify your target audience.

-I’m sure you’ve heard of Google AdWords.
-Basically, Google AdWords is based off an auction system.
+I’m sure you’ve heard of Google Ads.
+Basically, Google Ads is based off an auction system.
 The system rewards businesses that have high-quality ad campaigns.
 The rewards include lower costs and better ad placements.

-With Google AdWords, you control how your AdWords budget is spent.
+With Google Ads, you control how your Ads budget is spent.
 This is through features such as device targeting, scheduling and geotargeting.

 Tracking ROI for paid advertising is easier than tracking ROI for other methods.
-For Google AdWords, it’s very straightforward – Google can educate you about the ROI of its program.
+For Google Ads, it’s very straightforward – Google can educate you about the ROI of its program.

 Banner ads are also relatively simple to track ROI for, but the trade off is that it’s harder to achieve good ROI with banner ads.